Constraining the origin of magnetic white dwarfs: Results

 The blue lines on the plot correspond to \(\dot{M} = \dot{M}_\text{ed}\) and the red lines correspond to \(\dot{M} = 10 \dot{M}_\text{ed}\).
-The dashed lines correpsond to the total field limit and the solid lines to the poloidal field.
-The multicolored middle line results because the blue dashed line overlaps exactly with the red solid line.
+The dashed lines correspond to the total field limit and the solid lines to the poloidal field.
 Observed MWD fields are shown as dots and stars: blue dots indicate WDs with fields below the blue solid line; red dots indicate WDs with fields above the blue solid line but below the red solid line; and red stars represent WDs that lie below only the red dashed line.
 This analysis reveals that the estimated WD magnetic fields, derived from pressure equilibrium in an accretion scenario, can in principle explain the observed WD field strengths using plausible accretion rates $\dot{M}\leq 10 {\dot{M}}_\text{ed}$.
+To reduce the observational bias toward younger WDs present in the full MWDD sample as discussed earlier, we repeated this analysis with a 20pc volume-limited sample from Gaia DR2.
+As shown in Figure \ref{fig:MagField_Plim_VL}, the observed magnetic field strengths of WDs in this more complete sub-sample lie almost entirely within the poloidal field estimates derived from accretion at the Eddington rate.
+This supports the conclusion that the accretion model can explain the observed field strengths.